I track tech news every day because I know you don’t have time to.

 I was testing a new AI model last week when something clicked.

-I fed it a rough sketch I’d drawn on my tablet.
-Just a basic wireframe for a website layout.
+I fed it a rough sketch I’d drawn on my tablet, just a basic wireframe for a website layout.
 The model didn’t just recognize what it was looking at.
-It generated working code, suggested color schemes based on the mood of my drawing, and even flagged potential accessibility issues.
+It generated working code.
+Suggested color schemes based on the mood of my drawing.
+Even flagged potential accessibility issues without being asked.

 That’s when I realized we’re not talking about chatbots anymore.